_____________________________________

 relationship.

-priorities.
-Political diversity, varying economic endowments, lack of
+Political diversity, varying economic endowments, lack of adequate human

 Latin American regimes have been focussed on